GlennWSo/resume/content/0employment/alten.md

 duration = "ongoing"
 +++

-At Alten I have worked with wide range diffrent projects.
+At Alten I have worked with wide range different projects.
 Within product development I have worked with mechanical-design, electronics and software development.
 See the project sections for details.